RedPointGlobal/redpoint-rpi/docs/migration.md

       tag: "7.7.20260220.1524"
 ```

-The chart constructs each image as `{registry}/{service-name}:{tag}` automatically.
+The chart constructs each image as `{registry}/{service-name}:{tag}` automatically, with two exceptions: `rpi-redis` resolves to `{registry}/rediscache:{tag}` and `rpi-rabbitmq` resolves to `{registry}/rabbitmq:{tag}`.
+When mirroring images to a private registry, use these actual image names, not the service names.
 No template edits required, regardless of registry provider.
 To extract the full list of images for pre-pulling or mirroring:

 ```bash
 helm template rpi ./chart -f overrides.yaml | grep "image:" | sort -u